 - 2020 – Raleigh Review celebrated its 10-year anniversary on the exact anniversary date of February 21, 2020.
 The event was hosted by Quail Ridge Books as part of the 2020 NC Book Festival.
 Readers/presenters included our team members Leila Chatti, Tyree Daye, Bryce Emley, Landon Houle, Rob Greene, Dorianne Laux & Joseph Millar.
 The event was emceed by Heather Bell Adams.

-- 2021 – In spring of 2021, Raleigh Review led the launch of the academic minor in literary publishing and internship program at Saint Augustine's University (SAU).
-The literary publishing collaboration between SAU and RR is continuing to grow into the next academic year.
-Raleigh Review was selected as a finalist for the 2021 CLMP Firecracker Awards in the general magazine excellence category.
+- 2021 – Raleigh Review was selected as a finalist for the 2021 CLMP Firecracker Awards in the general magazine excellence category.

-- 2022 – Spring of 2022, Raleigh Review helped to expand the minor programs in creative writing and literary publishing to include a major (Bachelor of Fine Arts) degree at Saint Augustine's University while also refocusing the Bachelor of Arts in English program to include a hands-on approach to the humanities with even more programs on the horizon such as an MFA program (2024) as well as a series of future Ph.D. programs in creative writing (2025).
-Rob Greene served as a judge for the 2022 CLMP Firecracker Awards for magazines.
-Greene also delivered the news on the future programs via the presentation titled The English Department Revival at the 2022 HBCU Technology Conference together with his SAU colleague Professor Shakima Ellis.
+- 2022 – Rob Greene served as a judge for the 2022 CLMP Firecracker Awards for magazines.
+Greene also delivered the news on the future programs via the presentation titled The English Department Revival at the 2022 HBCU Technology Conference.
 Raleigh Review relaunched its Writers' Studio with workshops from Tyree Daye (Feb 2022), Dorianne Laux & Joseph Millar (May 2022).

-- 2023 – Raleigh Review led the relaunch of Saint Augustine's Magazine at SAU as this magazine opened to fee free unsolicited submissions of poetry with the help of a Wake County Early College intern and their Alumni Editor.
-Raleigh Review now has their Geri Digiorno Prize open for multi-genre submissions every odd year and their Laux Millar Prize is open every even year.
+- 2023 – Raleigh Review now has their Geri Digiorno Prize open for multi-genre submissions every odd year and their Laux Millar Prize is open every even year.
 The Flash Fiction Prize is currently every year.
 Raleigh Review continues to open to general submissions for the biannual for poetry and short fiction.
 The fee free submissions period for poetry continues to open every December.
-Raleigh Review also relaunched their In-Person Writers' Studio Workshop Series with the next event in April of 2024.
+Raleigh Review also relaunched their In-Person Writers' Studio Workshop Series with the next event in April of 2025.